tlapinsk/CarND-LaneLines-P1/writeup.md

 			else:
 				pass

 To average the values from the list, I first tried taking the mean (np.mean).
-The video output was a bit too jumpy for my liking, so I decided to take the median instead (problem solved).
+The video output was a bit too jumpy for my liking, so I decided to take the median instead - problem solved.

 	r_median_m = np.median(r_slope)
 	l_median_m = np.median(l_slope)